hannahdesmond/portfolio/goals/weekly/week-2.md

 - I continued to test-drive programs, including the pair Oystercard project and solo Takeaway challenge.
 - - After attending a domain modelling workshop, I spent more time on domain modelling this week, and was better able to test-drive my programs.
 I created an effective sequence diagram for my Takeaway challenge, which helped me to design my program more effectively.
-- I sought feedback on a screen recording regarding my debugging process for the Birthdays practical.
 - I collected feedback from my pair partners throughout the week.
 I attended a workshop on feedback and was able to provide more detailed feedback to my pair partners.

 ### 2. Break one class into two classes that work together, while maintaining test coverage